Wednesday, November 19, 2008

 Wikis (Activity 16)

-http://nciswiki.cbs.com.
+My other favorite wiki is http://nciswiki.cbs.com.
 This site is part of wetpaint, a wiki discussed in Discover 2.0.
 It is a fan wiki for the show NCIS or Naval Criminal Investigative Service a spin off of JAG.
 This site contains summaries of most of the episodes from the last 5 seasons, information on the cast and characters, photos, favorite quotes and a list of 'props we covet'. (http://nciswiki.cbs.com/page/Props+we+covet) The props list is extensive and includes Bert the farting hippo (a stuffed animal, you can guess what it does), an NCIS badge with ID and morph-pro software (to determine the look of your future offspring).

 As for concerns about wikis: anyone can post/edit anything on them.
 If it isn't monitored how do we know the information is correct?
 Teachers in my day wanted primary resources and internet was the last place you looked because there was no guarantee of accuracy.
 Not that the dates of the Civil War have changed, but you were safer using PAL because it was actually in print somewhere in a magazine.